 FOR IMMEDIATE RELEASE

-Savvysoft is a New York City-based provider of financial derivatives analytics, portfolio and risk management systems, and market-implied corporate default rates.
-Its products are used by over 3000 institutions in 15 countries worldwide, including top-tier banks, dealers, brokers, money managers, energy suppliers, corporate treasurers, auditors and consultants. www.turboexcel.com and www.savvysoft.com.
+Savvysoft is an award-winning New York City-based software provider of portfolio and risk management systems, and market-implied corporate default rates.
+Savvysoft also offers an add-on to the Microsoft Office Excel spreadsheet that automatically turns calculations into working C++ code.
+Its products are used by over 3000 institutions in 15 countries worldwide, including top-tier banks, dealers, brokers, money managers, energy suppliers, corporate treasurers, auditors and consultants.
+More information is available online at www.savvysoft.com.

 |Copyright 2004-2007, Options Unlimited Research Corp.|